AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/f1tenth-sim-racing-guide.md

   <li><b>Connection Button:</b> Button to establish connection with the devkit, which acts as the server with the simulator being the client (the button is disabled once the connection is established).
 The status of bridge connection (i.e., Connected or Disconnected) is displayed besides this button.
   <li><b>Driving Mode Button:</b> Button to toggle the driving mode of the vehicle between Manual and Autonomous (default is Manual).
 The selected driving mode is displayed besides this button.
   <li><b>Camera View Button:</b> Button to toggle the scene camera view between Driver’s Eye, Bird’s Eye and God’s Eye (default is Driver’s Eye).
 The selected view is displayed besides this button.
-  <li><b>Graphics Quality Button:</b> Button to toggle the graphics quality view between Low, High and Ultra (default is Low).
+  <li><b>Graphics Quality Button:</b> Button to toggle the graphics quality view between Low, High, and Ultra (default is Low).
 The selected quality is displayed besides this button.
   <li><b>Scene Light Button:</b> Button to enable/disable the environmental lighting (default is enabled).
   <li><b>Reset Button:</b> Button to reset the simulator to initial conditions.
   <li><b>Quit Button:</b> Button to quit the simulator application.